apple-fritter/snar3/README.md

 # About
-snar3 program provides a convenient way refactor SMS message export/backup from an `XML` file to `TSV` files in a structured and organized format that makes it easy to search, sort, and analyze the data.
+snar3 provides a convenient way refactor SMS message export/backup from an `XML` file to `TSV` files in a structured and organized format that makes it easy to search, sort, and analyze the data.
 Specifically, it groups the messages by contact, year, month, and day, and exports them to TSV files in nested directories based on this grouping.
 Each TSV file contains the messages for a specific day and has columns for the `sender`, `timestamp`, and `message text`.

 ## Requirements